tanoconsulting/euts/README.md

    * if you are using phpunit for your tests, your composer.json file should have it in the `require-dev` section
    * the `require-dev` section should not contain the packages defined in the EZ_PACKAGES config variable (this commonly includes the eZPlatform bundle)
+   * if you are running tests with either eZPublish 5 or the Legacy-Bridge, you should have this configuration:

+         "extra": {
+             "ezpublish-legacy-dir": "vendor/ezsystems/ezpublish-legacy"
+         },

 3. build the tests stack